In this article we will show you how to install Jenkins on an Ubuntu 14.04 VPS.

 After everything is up and running, it is up to you to create and schedule your first job, install plugins etc…

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install Jenkins for you.
+Of course you don’t have to do any of this if you use one of our Hosted Jenkins services, in which case you can simply ask our expert Linux admins to install Jenkins for you.
 They are available 24×7 and will take care of your request immediately.
+You can also read our post on How to Install Jenkins on Ubuntu 16.04 for updates.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.